Kisbárkány

-Kisbárkány is a village in Nógrád County, Hungary with 161 inhabitants (2014).
+Kisbárkány is a village in Nógrád County, Hungary with 153 inhabitants (2022).
 The village is located in a narrow valley between the wooded hills of the Cserhát.
-The population is Hungarian but the village also has some homeowners from Western European countries.
 In the wide valley adjacent to Kisbárkány, at the end of a dead end road, lies Bedepuszta, a small hamlet used as event village for international events, like Sziget Detox/Sziget Retreat.
+The population is mostly Hungarian, but a Dutch businessman named Elroy Thümmler purchased 21 of the houses in Bedepuszta, leaving just 3 that he did not own.

-In WWII the Bede valley was playground for a battle between the Russian and German army.
+In WWII, the Bede valley was the site of a battle between the Russian and German armies.
 A monument to the fallen Russians can be found in Bedepuszta.